 For those of you who don’t know me, my love for children and young adults goes very deep.
 I am an advocate for all children, especially the kids that are walking a hard road.
 We ask a lot from our young adults to decide what profession they are going to choose at a very young age.
-Some know early on – my older brother did and has been very happy with his choice.
-Myself on the other hand, I was very happy doing multiple things, at multiple times, holding on to multiple ideas.
-Get the picture – two very different energies!
+Some know early on.
+My older brother did and has been very happy with his choice.
+On the other hand, I was very happy doing multiple things, at multiple times, holding on to multiple ideas.
+Get the picture?
+Two very different energies!

 I did a reading for a college student a couple years back.
-He was very confused in the direction to take.
-When looking at his chart I saw that he had multiple 5’s in his core energy – the energy that makes you who you are.
+He was very confused in which direction to take.
+When looking at his chart, I saw that he had multiple 5’s in his core energy: the energy that makes you who you are.
 Immediately I knew that he needed a job or career that gave him freedom.
 You don’t hold a 5 down.
-“Don’t fence me in” is their motto.
-I knew that learning came easy to him as 5 is intelligent and has a great memory and is very good with words.
+“Don’t fence me in,” is their motto.
+I knew that learning came easy to him as 5 is intelligent, has a great memory, and is very good with words.
 He just needed experience in the world.
 Sitting at school was uncomfortable for him and he felt fenced in.
-5’s have very heightened physical senses and if other energies in the chart align right, it could bring in problems with overindulgence.
-We are talking alcohol, drugs, food, sex.
+5’s have very heightened physical senses and, if other energies in the chart align right, it could bring in problems with overindulgence.
+We are talking alcohol, drugs, food, sex, and so on.
 When I mentioned this to him I could sense that something was already in play.
 I warned him that he was definitely predisposed to behavior that could cause some real problems in the future if he didn’t acknowledge this part of who is was.
 I could tell he understood what I meant.

-After talking a little about the energy that makes him who he is we decided that a career that brought in frequent changes would suit him best.
-Writer (this could take him anywhere, anytime), lawyer, photojournalist, pilot, archeologist, taxi driver, motivational speaker to name a few.
+After talking a little about the energy that makes him who he is, we decided that a career that brought in frequent changes would suit him best.
+Some possibilities are writer (this could take him anywhere, anytime), lawyer, photojournalist, pilot, archaeologist, taxi driver, or motivational speaker to name a few.